castle-xyz/ghost-tests/ui/README.md

 ```

 A single [accordion panel](https://v2.grommet.io/accordion).
 Decided to go with the name 'section' because I liked it more.

+As an optimization for when you have many sections, the `inner` function is not called when a section is not active.
+So if you perform any side effects in `inner`, you may notice that those stop happening when the section is collapsed.

 #### [Tabs](https://v2.grommet.io/tabs) and [Tab](https://v2.grommet.io/tab)